jberes/DashboardBuilder/server/net-core/readme.md

    - The `File.Exists()` method is used to verify if a file with the specified name (`{name}.rdash`) exists in the calculated file path.
    - If the file exists, the method returns `true`; otherwise, it returns `false`.

-## Purpose and Use Case

-The purpose of this code snippet is to provide a simple API endpoint for clients to check whether a specific dashboard file exists.
-This functionality can be useful in scenarios such as:

-- **Dynamic Dashboard Loading**: When your application dynamically loads dashboards based on user requests, you can use this route to determine if a requested dashboard exists before attempting to load it.
-- **Error Handling**: If a dashboard file is missing, you can return an appropriate error response (e.g., 404 Not Found) to the client.

-## Notes

-- Ensure that the "Dashboards" directory exists and contains the relevant dashboard files.
-- Adjust the implementation as needed to handle additional logic (e.g., authentication, authorization, error handling).

----

-Feel free to customize this documentation according to your specific project requirements.
-If you have any further questions or need additional details, feel free to ask!

-Certainly!
-Let's dive into the technical documentation for the provided code snippet:

----

 # Retrieve Visualization Information from Dashboard Files

-## Overview

 The given code snippet is part of a **.NET Core** application and serves as a route handler.
 Its purpose is to collect information about visualizations from dashboard files stored in a specific directory.
 The endpoint `/dashboards/visualizations` responds with a list of `VisualizationChartInfo` objects.

-## Code Explanation

 ### Route Definition